tulpulea/SetCover/README.md

 Note: The code in main.py is the original python code for the homework assignment I completed in my CSE 431 class.
 In this project, the code was adapted into C++ in the SetCover.cpp and SetCover.hpp files.

 The project was made and compiled with MacOS Clang++ compiler

+There are multiple input text files that can be run by specifying the input file in the main.cpp file.